tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Yes, he actually cited Pope Paul V's condemnation of Galileo as a defense on the grounds that *heresy* is the real crime.
 This sounds eerily similar to “swarming with worms of heretical perversity.”

 This alone should paint a pretty clear picture that modern science, for all its breakthroughs in understanding and progress, has become a modern-day religion in the hands of the truly dogmatic that seem to be in charge all too often.
+Dr. Richard Feynman himself noted this when he stated:

+> "We live in an unscientific age in which almost all the buffeting of communications and television–words, books, and so on–are unscientific.
+As a result, there is a considerable amount of intellectual tyranny in the name of science." <sup>[144](#ref_144)</sup><a name="rev_143">&nbsp;</a>

 So, why was the modern-day version of Tomás de Torquemada (he was the Grand Inquisitor in the Spanish Inquisition of the 15th Century) impaling the venerable and brilliant Rupert Sheldrake on the spikes of modern mainstream scientific dogma?
 Well, it seems that Sheldrake, himself a Cambridge professor who studied at Harvard, was onto something with the *Morphic Field Theory*, and it's rattling their cage, perhaps for fear that the “worms of heretical perversity” will begin to devour the carcass of a dying scientific worldview.